 That said, if your concern is transferring your cold to your dog then we are here to help.
 You’ll be happy to know that transmission of a cold from a human to a dog is virtually impossible.

 Can I Give My Dog a Cold?
 Answer: No

-Signs of Having a Cold
+Signs of a Cold

 Treating Your Pet Dog’s Cold

-Common Colds Affect Humans & Dogs Alike
+Common Colds & K9 Contagion

-Although colds are very common for both the human and canine species, dogs and humans cannot catch this type of disease from each other.
-The germs that can thrive in the human body cannot adapt to a dog’s body and vice versa.
-It is therefore safe to snuggle up with your favorite pet even if one of you is suffering from a cold.
+The noncommunicable nature of these viruses means that the germs that can thrive in the human body cannot adapt to a dog’s body and vice versa.
+It is, therefore, safe to snuggle up with your favorite pet even if one of you is suffering from a cold.